PTAB

 2. Patent Overview

-- Brief Description: The ’557 patent discloses a two-row booster circuit, also known as a charge pump, designed to generate a voltage higher than the supply voltage.
-The circuit uses an analog comparison circuit to compare the output potentials of the two boosting rows and apply a resulting well bias potential to a deep N-well of the circuit's switching elements to improve efficiency and reduce the body effect.
+• Brief Description: The ’557 patent discloses a two-row booster circuit (charge pump) designed to suppress current consumption and minimize layout area.
+The circuit uses an analog comparison circuit to compare output potentials from each boosting cell row and apply an appropriate well bias potential to a deep N-well region of the switching elements to reduce the body effect.

 3. Grounds for Unpatentability

-- Expectation of Success: Petitioner contended that a POSITA would have a reasonable expectation of success because both Meng and Park operate in the same field of charge pump design and use conventional, well-understood circuit components.
-Combining Park's biasing scheme with Meng's circuit would be a straightforward implementation yielding the predictable result of reduced body effect.
+• Expectation of Success: A POSITA would have a reasonable expectation of success because both references operate in the same field, use conventional and well-understood circuit components, and address the same technical problems.
+Implementing Park’s straightforward biasing connection in Meng’s circuit would yield the predictable result of reduced body effect.

 4. Relief Requested